dib-lab/2021-paper-ibd/manuscript.md

 IBD manifests in three subtypes depending on clinical presentation, including Crohn's disease (CD), which presents as discontinuous patches of inflammation throughout the gastrointestinal tract, ulcerative colitis (UC), which presents as continuous inflammation isolated to the colon, and undetermined, which cannot be distinguished as CD or UC.
 Diagnosis is often clinically difficult, with ramifications associated with over- or under-treatment that lead to decreased patient well-being.
 Detection of microbial signatures associated with IBD subtype may lead to improved diagnostic criteria and therapeutics that extend periods of remission.
-However, such a signature has thus far remained elusive [@doi:10.1186/s12967-019-02174-1].
+However, such signatures have thus far remained elusive [@doi:10.1186/s12967-019-02174-1].

-The microbiome of CD and UC is heterogeneous, and studies that characterize the microbiome often produce conflicting results.
+The microbiome of CD and UC is heterogeneous, and studies that characterize the microbiome often produce conflicting results [@doi:10.1186/s12967-019-02174-1].
 This is likely in part driven by large inter- and intra-individual variation [@doi:10.1038/s41586-019-1237-9], but is also attributable to non-standardized laboratory, sequencing, and analysis techniques used to profile the gut microbiome [@doi:10.1186/s12967-019-02174-1].
 Dysbiosis is frequently observed in IBD, particularly in CD [@doi:10.1002/ibd.21319; @doi:10.1136/gutjnl-2013-304833; @doi:10.1016/j.chom.2015.09.008; @doi:10.1038/ctg.2017.58; @doi:10.1038/nature08821], however dysbiosis alone is not a signature of IBD [@doi:10.1038/s41586-019-1237-9].
 Dysbiosis is defined as a decrease in gut microbial diversity that results in an imbalance between protective and harmful microorganisms, leading to intestinal inflammation [@doi:10.1007/s00018-017-2509-x].